GravityKit/GravityView/readme.txt

 == Changelog ==

+* Update: Due to the new Edit Entry functionality, GravityView now requires Gravity Forms 1.9 or higher
 * Fixed: Edit Entry and Delete Entry may not always show in embedded Views = 1.9.1 on June 24 =
 * Fixed: Allow "Admin Only" fields to appear in Edit Entry form